 During my time in both Los Angeles and New York, I’ve met some really talented people.
 When they hear I do standup, they like clockwork reply “I could never do standup.”
 But I firmly believe standup comedy is a must-have milestone for any performer.
 It’s an art form not just about humor.
 It unites social dynamics, cultural commentary, and personal power.
 Cultivating the skills it takes to perform standup comedy can make you a more effective communicator, dynamic personality, and just might be the secret to get you booking more!

-Here’s how standup comedy can help you on auditions and in your acting career.
+Here’s how standup comedy can help you with auditions and in your acting career.

 1. It makes you more dynamic.